Manoj85/ua-angular-fundamentals/README.md

 ### Tools

-This course is recorded with the following tools, you can optionally follow along using the same, or your favourite text editor/IDE and browser.

 *Text editor*: Visual Studio Code, you can [download it here](http://code.visualstudio.com) for both Mac, Windows and Linux.

 *Browser*: Google Chrome, you can [download it here](https://www.google.com/chrome)

 ### Prerequisites